arunav-bhattacharya/learning-kotlin/README.md

 - Functions in Kotlin are prefixed with `fun`
 - Some return types in function -
     - `Unit` : This is the default return type.
 Unit is kind of equivalent to void in other languages.
-But in kotlin we can check if the value of a variable is `Unit`
+But in kotlin we can check if the value of a variable is `Unit`.
-    - `Nothing` : Nothing is a return type when a function returns exception.
+    - `Nothing` : Nothing is a return type when a function returns exception. `Nothing` is substitutable for any class including `Int`, `Double`, `String`, etc.
 - **Single expression** function doesn't need a function block

 ### 2.b.
 Default & Named Parameters